tuosuniversity/Vellum/Output/EN/Bend_Before_You_Break/Chapter_9_Realignment_Is_Not_Rebellion.md

 ### Article 3

-**SEO-Optimized Title:** Quantum Mindfulness: Your Blueprint for Realignment and Authentic Living
+ Quantum Mindfulness: Your Blueprint for Realignment and Authentic Living

 **Article Body:**